Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 6600 XT is 17% faster than the GeForce GTX 980 in general, because of its higher bandwidth. (explain)
+Memory BandwidthTheoretically, the Radeon RX 6600 XT should be a little bit faster than the GeForce GTX 980 in general. (explain)

-Texel RateThe Radeon RX 6600 XT is quite a bit (more or less 75%) better at AF than the GeForce GTX 980. (explain)
+Texel RateThe Radeon RX 6600 XT is a lot (about 75%) faster with regards to anisotropic filtering than the GeForce GTX 980. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison